Jonne/jonne.github.io/_posts/2019-12-18-how-to-test-your-commerce-plugins.md

         }.UseStartup<Startup>();
 ```

-Now we want to replace the SQL pipeline blocks with in memory ones.
+Now we want to replace the SQL pipeline blocks with in-memory ones.
 So far I needed to replace the following blocks:

 * FindEntity
 * FindEntitiesInList